Catalog: DESE

 TIME: 9:00am-3:00pm

-LOCATION: Truman State University TBA - EXCEPT September 20 and January 16 which will be at the Columbia Hilton Garden Inn
+LOCATION: Truman State University TBA - EXCEPT September 18 and January 21 which will be at Hilton Garden Inn, Columbia

 This program offers support for mid-career teachers.